 Looking at your new budget and your previous spending habits will give you a good idea of how you can begin to cut down your spending.
 Can you switch to a less expensive cell phone provider, cancel your cable bill, or start eating meals at home more?
 These will make a HUGE difference in the long run.

 My biggest discretionary expense was eating out.
 I sometimes ate out twice a day, and this added up to hundreds each month.
 Taking a hard look at my spending motivated me to put a stop to that habit.
 I still eat occasionally, but I’m actually enjoying making meals with my husband now.
 Instead of $8-15 per meal, we are spending $2 per meal on delicious home cooked food.
 This change makes a big difference over time.
-Putting this $200 a month in our savings at 5% interest will give us an extra $31,185 over ten years!!
+Putting this $300 a month in our IRA or brokerage which makes an average of 7% return will give us an extra $52,228 over ten years!!
 Compounded over time, even small changes really add up.
 Ideally your savings rate should be above 30%, so you may have quite a bit of fat to trim.
 The higher your savings rate, the sooner you’ll be financially independent and able to retire early.

 4. Increase your savings rate and invest your savings in low cost index funds